Parcours Analytics: A Web Analytics Platform

 Each event includes information such as the property ID, visitor ID, page URL, page title, referrer, browser language, locale, duration on page, scroll depth, and timestamp.
 The visitor ID is generated in the browser from a lightweight fingerprint using values like user agent, screen size, language, timezone, hardware concurrency, and device memory.

-Incoming events are sent to the /metrics endpoint. nginx forwards those requests to the FastAPI metrics ingestion service and passes along useful request metadata, including the original IP address and user agent.
+The incoming events are sent to the /metrics endpoint. nginx forwards those requests to the FastAPI metrics ingestion service and passes along useful request metadata, including the original IP address and user agent.
 The ingestion API validates the submitted property_id against the Django database before accepting the event, so random or invalid property IDs are rejected.

 Event Processing Pipeline